The PROSPECT Reactor Antineutrino Experiment

-The PROSPECT detector shown in Fig.~\ref{fig-side} consists of an inner detector filled with LiLS, inner and outer containment vessels, shielding and detector movement elements, and data acquisition (DAQ) and control electronics housed in three electronic racks.
-All components within the acrylic inner

-containment vessel were tested for compatibility with the LiLS.
+The PROSPECT detector shown in Fig.~\ref{fig-side} consists of an inner detector filled with LiLS, inner and outer containment vessels (tanks), shielding and detector movement elements, and data acquisition (DAQ) and control electronics housed in three electronic racks.
+All components within the acrylic inner vessel were tested for compatibility with the LiLS.
 The active LS volume is divided into 14 by 11 segments by reflective optical separators held together at the edges by 3D printed hollow plastic rods.
 Segments are parallel to the reactor pool wall on the north side of the detector.
 Each segment is viewed on the east and west ends by PMTs enclosed in acrylic housings.
+The housings are several mm smaller in cross-section than the optical segments to allow LS or gas to flow into or out of each segment volume during the filling procedure.
 The housings support the corner rods and define the segment geometry.
-Selected rods contain PTFE tubes for the insertion of radioactive sources into the active volume.
+Selected rods contain tubes for the insertion of radioactive sources into the active volume.
 Other rods contain optical diffusers midway along the segment length coupled to the optical calibration system.
 Acrylic segment supports tie the housings together and support the outermost optical separators and corner rods.
 The detector was transported while dry to ORNL and filled onsite.
 The top layer of optical separators is covered by a few cm of LiLS.
 An expansion volume filled with nitrogen cover gas fills the remaining space inside the acrylic vessel providing room for volume changes with temperature.